 Please refer to the Collaborative Staging Manual and Coding Instructions for codes and instructions.
-Schemas for the collaborative staging system apply to cases diagnosed January 1, 2004 and later.
+Schemas for the collaborative staging system apply to cases diagnosed January 1, 2004 through December 31, 2015.
 For cases diagnosed prior to January 1, 2004, please refer to the coding system applicable to the time of diagnosis.
 Please note that there are distinct versions of the Collaborative Staging System based on year of diagnosis.
 Manuals are available online at www.cancerstaging.org/csstage/